inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | 8 | Hippocampus | 196 x 242 | 12100 | 10 | 13 | 929 | 922 | 0.8490 |

 ### Components Identified Across Various Brain Regions
-To visualize these comparison results, we generated a polyptych consistening of four panels for each dataset.
-The first panel is a summary image of the input movie which shows the correlation of each pixel in the FOV with its 8 neighbours.
-The second and third panels are the cell maps of the corresponding Inscopix CNMF-E and CaImAn CNMF-E outputs generated from the input movie.
-The fourth panel shows an overlay of the two cell maps in order to highlight the differences in the two outputs.
-Inscopix CNMF-E cells are shown in orange, CaImAn CNMF-E cells are shown in orange, and overlapping areas are shown in white.
+To visualize these comparison results, we generated a polyptych consisting of four panels for each dataset.
+Starting from the left, the first panel is a summary image of the input movie which shows the correlation of each pixel with its 8 immediate neighbours.
+This image is referred to as the local correlation image and represents an important part of the neuron initialization algorithm used in CNMF-E.
+The second and third panels are the cell maps of the corresponding Inscopix CNMF-E and CaImAn CNMF-E outputs, respectively.
+A cell map consists of an overlay of all footprints contained in a given cell set.
+The fourth panel shows an overlay of the two cell maps, highlighting similarities and differences between the outputs of the two CNMF-E implementations.
+Inscopix CNMF-E cells are shown in blue, CaImAn CNMF-E cells are shown in orange, and overlapping areas are shown in white.

 **Dataset #1, Prefrontal Cortex**
 ![PFC_V3_38](../img/pfc_v3_38_comparison.png?raw=true "PFC_V3_38")